OJL96/Pharmacy_Stock_Kata/README.md

 > Inventory and formulary automatically saves to disk when changes have been made.

-> .txt files not required for storage as they are generated on init if they do not exist.
+> .txt files self generate for storage on init if they do not exist.

 ---